Belante/Comp.Network-Basics/README.md

-# How the networks
+# How the net(Works) - "get it?"
 > [!NOTE]
 > This is an independent study of computer networks for educational purposes and is ongoing.

 ## Introduction
 This is a collection of personal notes I wrote while studying computer networks and other related topics.
-The goal is to build a solid foundation of knowledge about information security and its fundamental principles.
+The goal is to build a solid foundation of knowledge about information security and its fundamentals.

 ## References:
 - Kurose & Ross — Redes de Computadores e a Internet (8ª ed.);